WeakAuras/WeakAuras2/README.md

 For some examples of what WeakAuras can do, take a look at [wago.io](https://wago.io/) where tons of people upload their creations and even feature complete interfaces utilizing WeakAuras!

-## Problem?
+## Problems

 * Please see the [wiki](https://github.com/WeakAuras/WeakAuras2/wiki) page.
 * If you've discovered something that's clearly wrong, or if you get an error, [post](https://www.wowace.com/addons/weakauras-2/create-ticket/) a [ticket](https://www.wowace.com/addons/weakauras-2/tickets/).
 * If you have a general comment or concern, feel free to comment on the main page!
 * You're a programmer yourself and want to contribute?
-We accept [pull requests](https://github.com/WeakAuras/WeakAuras2/pulls) on GitHub!
+Check out our [contributing guidelines](https://github.com/WeakAuras/WeakAuras2/blob/master/CONTRIBUTING.md) to get started!
-* Feel free to join our [Discord Community](https://discord.gg/wa2) at https://discord.gg/wa2 to talk and discuss everything WeakAuras!
+* Feel free to join our [Discord Community](https://discord.gg/wa2) to talk, get help and discuss everything WeakAuras!

-## Donations?
+## Support

-You can donate to the WeakAuras project maintainers using PayPal:
+If you want to help out with development without providing code yourself, you can always donate to the WeakAuras project maintainers using PayPal:

 [![WeakAuras on PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FRVH7EYXFDTUN)